dhrvsood/CadmenClinic/README.md

 - [ ] Sunsetting Plasmic and cleaning up auto-generated code within codebase
 - [ ] Integration of membership program
 - [ ] Use Notion for blog setup
+- [ ] Sandbox environment and automated tests for bookings API